-Adjusted Net Income for the three months ended June 30, 2022 stayed materially consistent year over year.
-For a reconciliation of Adjusted Net Income to Net income (loss), see "-Non-GAAP Financial Measures."
+The increase in Adjusted Net Income for the three months ended September 30, 2022 was attributable to the decrease in interest expense, net as described above.
+For a reconciliation of Adjusted Net Income to Net income, see "-Non-GAAP Financial Measures."